-On November 29, 2017, the results of two studies on the effectiveness of antibodies against CGRP in preventing chronic and episodic migraines were published in the New England Journal of Medicine 1,2 .
-The antibody therapy targets a molecule that plays a key role specifically in inflammation, sensitization and pain during migraine attacks.
+On November 29, 2017, the results of two studies on the efficacy of antibodies against CGRP for the prevention of chronic and episodic migraine, respectively, were published in the New England Journal of Medicine.<sup> 1,2</sup> Antibody therapy targets a molecule that plays a key role specifically in inflammation, sensitization, and pain during a migraine attack.
 The current facts are summarized below.

 Current facts about migraines

-• Migraines are more common than diabetes, epilepsy and asthma combined.
+• Migraines are more common than diabetes, epilepsy, and asthma combined.

 • Chronic migraine affects approximately 2% of the world's population.
 The World Health Organization (WHO) estimates that between 127 and 300 million people worldwide suffer from chronic migraine.